ElykDeer/bananaScript/Reference/outline.md

  "WRITE DOWN YOUR NAME," speaks the elder monkey.
  __input__
- - Maybe I'm getting the hand of this, maybe I'm going... nuts.
+ - Maybe I'm getting the hand of this, maybe I'm going...
+BANANAS!!.

 "Here is THE FLAG!!" speaks the elder monkey.
 __flag__